Complete Stroke Care

 Lakewood Ranch Medical Center has earned The Joint Commission's Gold Seal of Approval and the American Heart Association®/American Stroke Association's® Heart-Check Mark for Advanced Certification for Primary Stroke Centers.

-The hospital has also received the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Silver Plus Quality Achievement Award for its commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.
+The hospital has also received the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award for its commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

 Identifying Stroke Signs and Symptoms